Student Misconduct

 Exceptional Misconduct Minimum Corrective Action Maximum Corrective Action

-Possessing and/or using alcohol, illegal chemical substances Short-term suspension, prosecution referral Expulsion, prosecution referral
+Possessing and/or using alcohol, illegal chemical substances Detention Expulsion, prosecution referral

-Threatening or verbal abuse, fighting or physical assault Lunch detention Long-term suspension (90 days)
+Threatening or verbal abuse, fighting or physical assault Detention Long-term suspension

-Setting fire or damaging school property Short-term suspension Long-term suspension (90 days)
+Setting fire or damaging school property devices Short-term suspension Long-term suspension

 Possessing and/or using weapons or explosive devices Short-term suspension Indefinite expulsion, notification to law enforcement